Cognigy/Documentation/docs/webchat/plugins.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.93(Beta)-purple.svg)](../../../release-notes/4.93.md)

-You can customize the Webchat widget by adding plugins from the [plugin collection](https://github.com/Cognigy/WebchatPlugins/tree/master) on GitHub or by creating your own.
-Set up plugins:
+You can customize the Webchat widget by adding plugins.
+Find Webchat plugins in the [plugin collection](https://github.com/Cognigy/WebchatPlugins/tree/master) on GitHub or create your own custom plugins.

+You can implement plugins in:

-- [For testing purposes in the Demo Webchat](#test-plugins-in-demo-webchat) by using the Webchat Endpoint settings.
+- [The Demo Webchat](#test-plugins-in-demo-webchat) — test plugins from the collection by using the Webchat Endpoint settings.
-- In your production environment, [to add plugins](#set-up-plugins-in-production) to the Webchat in your website.
+- [In your production environment](#set-up-plugins-in-production) — add custom plugins or plugins from the collection to the Webchat widget in your website.

 After setting them up, you need to [trigger them in the Flow editor](#trigger-plugins).

-## Restrictions
+## Limitations

-Webchat v3 may not support plugins compatible with Webchat v2.
+Plugins created for Webchat v2 are compatible with Webchat v3 but may display lower graphic qualities.

 ## Test Plugins in Demo Webchat

-### Test a Plugin from the Collection

 To test a plugin from the plugin collection, follow these steps: